mevljas/mevljas/README.md

 ## About me
 I am an ambitious and energetic student, who commits a lot of his time, learning new upcoming technologies.
 I have studied in numerous fields of coding including web and android development, microcontroller hardware and game development.
 As a high school student, I was introduced to Mobile Game Development which grabbed my interest instantly and I've been dedicated to exploring this vast field ever since.
-In my free time, I like to learn new things, program and travel.
+In my free time, I like to learn new things, program, travel and ride my motorcycle.

 ## Skills 🚀
 - Android